Chiefs Camp lies beneath mixed woodland on Chiefs Island within the Moremi Game Reserve.

 Drinks included: Bottled water, soft drinks, local beers, spirits and a limited selection of (usually) South African red and white wines are included.
 Premier champagne and premium imported brands will cost extra and must be requested well in advance.

-Wildlife safaris: Renowned as one of Botswana's premier game-viewing destinations, Chief's Island boasts a wide variety of wildlife – including some of the country's few rhino.
+Wildlife safaris: Renowned as one of Botswana's premier game-viewing destinations, Chief's Island boasts a wide variety of wildlife – including the country's few rhino.
 A maximum of six guests per vehicle on Chief's Camp's game drives ensures that everyone has an outside seat.See more ideas for Wildlife safaris in Botswana

 Attitude towards children: Children aged 9 years and over are welcome at Chief’s Camp, whilst noting the restrictions mentioned here.